☀️

 Sims-game in Sims' Position

-Also known as semi-prone position.
-The patient is on their side lying partially on their abdomen.
-This is used when administering enemas or suppositories.
+Also known as semi-prone position and akin to the side-lying position.
+The patient is positioned on their side lying partially on their abdomen with the upper leg "propped" forward for comfort.
+This position is often used when administering enemas or suppositories due to the accessibility of the rectum for the clinician.

 NURSING CONSIDERATIONS